bdg-tbd/tbd-workshop-1/tasks-phase1.md

     2. Description of the components of service accounts
     3. List of buckets for disposal
     4. Description of network communication (ports, why it is necessary to specify the host for the driver) of Apache Spark running from Vertex AI Workbech

+    ***Service Account Components:***

+    - Terraform Service Account (Terraform SA):
+    This account allows Terraform to authenticate with the cloud provider and manage infrastructure resources.
+It grants Terraform the necessary permissions to create, modify, and delete cloud components.

+    - Google Cloud Composer Service Account (Composer SA):
+    Used by Google Cloud Composer to orchestrate workflows.
+This service account enables access to other Google Cloud services like Cloud Storage and BigQuery, which are essential for running DAGs and handling data processing tasks.

+    - Infrastructure as Code Service Account (IaC SA):
+    Utilized by infrastructure automation tools to provision and manage cloud infrastructure.
+In our setup, this account is used within GitHub Actions to authenticate and perform tasks such as deploying infrastructure automatically when changes are merged into the main branch.

+    ***List of buckets for disposal***

+    - code-bucket
+    - data-bucket
+    - notebook-conf

+    ***Network Communication***

+    - Coordinating Resources: The driver communicates with the cluster’s master node to manage and assign resources across the workers.
+Clearly specifying the host makes sure this connection can happen reliably.

+    - Managing Task Execution: The driver is responsible for breaking down the application into tasks and assigning them to the worker nodes.
+Knowing the driver's address helps streamline this process and maintain proper control over execution.

+    - Ensuring Stability: If something goes wrong during execution, the system must know where the driver is running in order to recover tasks or reassign work, helping maintain stability and uptime.

+    - Optimizing Data Transfer: To allow efficient communication and data movement between nodes, the system needs to understand the network structure — including the driver's location within it.

     ***place your diagram here***